 The company's flagship product is Vascepa, a drug used to reduce the risk of cardiovascular events like heart attacks in those with diabetes, heart disease, or patients with high triglycerides.

-The company has partnered with Pfizer to expand physician coverage and be somewhat of a promotion partner.
-The company figures the promotional partnership will result in a 3x increase in sales representatives and 4x increase in coverage.
+The company has partnered with Pfizer to expand physician coverage and be a promotion partner.
+The company figures the promotional partnership will result in a 3x increase in sales representatives and a 4x increase in coverage.

-This partnership is a significant event.
+This partnership was a significant event.
 Pfizer doesn't just choose to promote any drug.
-In fact, it's quite picky.
+It's pretty picky.
 The fact it picked Vascepa is a sign the drug has strong potential.
-The company now has the backing of one of the largest pharmaceutical companies in the world, and even pre-partnership we were seeing strong growth in terms of prescriptions with Vascepa.
-This should not only solidify, but increase that momentum moving forward.
+The company now has the backing of one of the largest pharmaceutical companies in the world, and even pre-partnership, we saw strong growth in prescriptions with Vascepa.
+This should not only solidify but increase that momentum moving forward.

 Overall, these 3 top Canadian pharmaceutical stocks all have some potential

-Will you strike it rich buying more established companies versus ones that have no developed product but many promising ones in the pipeline?
+Will you strike it rich by buying more established companies versus ones with no developed product but many promising ones in the pipeline?
 No.

-However, there is significantly lower risk of ruin.
-Especially if you are just learning how to buy stocks, it is important to remember that as investors the preservation of the capital we currently have should be our top priority.
+However, there is a significantly lower risk of ruin.
+Especially if you are learning how to buy stocks, it is essential to remember that, as investors, preserving the capital we currently have should be our top priority.